WELCOME TO FRUIT STAND CAPITAL OF CANADA & ORGANIC FARMING CAPITAL OF CANADA

 More than Produce

-You’d naturally expect a fruit and veggie stand to sell just that very thing!
-Some of our markets are a little bit exotic.
+You’d naturally expect fruit and veggie stands to sell just that very thing!
+Some of our markets are a little bit exotic and are representative of our community.
 You can purchase East Asian fashions, Indian pakoras, homemade samosas and a full range of curries.
-Taste the flavour of the valley in our tree-ripened fruit pies, at fruit stands and roadside markets.
+Taste the flavour of the valley in our tree-ripened fruit pies at fruit stands and roadside markets.
 Be sure to pick up a jar of Orchard Blossom Honey, a Similkameen staple gracing tables for more than 50 years.
 Taste just-made jams, fresh fruit preserves and chutneys for a sweet sample of the Similkameen.

 Choosing Produce from Fruit Stands & Orchards